Don't Forget to Zest!

 Selecting Citrus for Zest

 Never zest citrus fruits which contain injected color dyes.
 Read the label on the citrus bag before buying.
-Select organic fruit for zesting.
-Remove any pesticide or fungicide residue from non-organic fruit by plunging whole fruit in a solution of apple cider vinegar diluted with a little water for two minutes, then scrub.
+Select organic fruit for zesting, when possible.
+Remove any residue of pesticide or fungicide from non-organic fruit by plunging whole fruit in a solution of apple cider vinegar diluted with a little water for two minutes, then scrub.
 Rinse completely and dry.
-Better yet, zest only organic citrus fruit.

 Peels from orange and lemon are the most frequently used either fresh or dried in most recipes interchangeably.
 A zester or a vegetable grater may be used to easily prepare citrus peels at home.
 Do not grate down into the white (pith) portion of the fruit, as it will yield a bitter taste.